April 11, 2014

 • FULL FIELD: Who's playing at the RBC Heritage?

 • COURSE: Harbour Town Golf Links, 7,101 yards, par 71.
-Jack Nicklaus’ first venture into course design, in collaboration with Pete Dye, is one of the shortest layouts on the PGA TOUR schedule but remains a timeless test.
-Narrow fairways and small greens combine to create a strategic challenge, requiring well-positioned shots to create birdie opportunities.
+Jack Nicklaus' first venture into course design, in collaboration with Pete Dye, is one of the shortest layouts on the PGA TOUR schedule but remains a timeless test.
+Narrow fairways and small, deftly contoured greens combine to create a strategic challenge, requiring well-positioned shots to generate birdie chances.
 Harbour Town’s iconic red-and-white lighthouse behind the 18th green still helps vessels navigate Calibogue Sound.

 • FEDEXCUP: Winner receives 500 points.

-• CHARITY: The Heritage Classic Foundation, which has contributed more than $23 million to organizations in South Carolina and Georgia since its 1987 start.
-Recipients include the Boys & Girls Clubs of the Lowcountry, the Child Abuse Prevention Association and the Volunteers in Medicine Clinic.
+• CHARITY: The Heritage Classic Foundation, which has contributed more than $26 million to organizations in South Carolina and Georgia since its 1987 start.
+Recipients include the Boys & Girls Clubs of the Lowcountry, the Child Abuse Prevention Association and scholarships for some five dozen Beaufort County college students.

 • 72-HOLE RECORD: 264, Brian Gay (2009).

 • 18-HOLE RECORD: 61, David Frost (2nd round, 1994).